DanArmstrong124/cook-book/README.md

     4. Press yes once redirected.
     5. Verify the meal is no longer on the list.

+- Result was met, user was satisfied.

 6. View meal:
     1. Go to the "Home" page
     2. Select a meal
     3. Press the green "MAKE ME" button
     4. Verify the meal name and details once redirected.

+- Result was met, user was satisfied.

 7. Home page links:
     1. Go to the "Home" page
     2. In the mini about at the top of the "Home Page" press each link.
     3. Verify they take you to where you would expect.

+- Result was met, user was satisfied.

 8. Drop Downs:
     1. Go to the "Contact" page
     2. Under "FAQ" press/click a questions
     3. Verify it drops down with the answers
     4. If there is a link, verify link takes you to where you would expect.

+- Result was met, user was satisfied.

 ## Deployment